Best Golf Wedges for High Handicappers

 What Golf Wedge Should You Buy?

 Knowing what wedge or wedges to buy can be difficult.
 Each wedge could be the same brand and model cavity back or blade.
+The cavity back wedges are typically the most forgiving and the best choice for the higher handicapper and beginner.
 High handicapper golfer often use cavity back wedge for more forgiveness.
 However, because each of these clubs have distinctive roles golfers should not feel uncomfortable mixing different club brand and styles of wedges to give them a wide array of shots needed for their courses.
 Blending lofts, sole and grind styles, and shafts among the entire set is important for building confidence with full swing and crating better scores around the greens.
 Thanks for reading this guide for wedges should a beginner use and sharing next time in this game we all love.